diverse-project/kermeta/kermeta_projects/fr.irisa.triskell.kermeta.model/README.txt

 3) Check that java source code generated in src/java compiles correctly

-4) Generate the model_kermeta.jar in the dist directory that include build/class compiled classes
+4) Generate the model_kermeta.jar in the dist directory that include build/class compiled classes from model_kermeta.jardesc

+5) Deploy it into all the projects with deploy_jar_build.xml

 History :
 ---------
 $Log: not supported by cvs2svn $
+Revision 1.7  2006/03/03 15:22:58  dvojtise
+Refactoring of Kermeta metamodel (removed the F prefix) (merge of the refactoring branch)

 Revision 1.6  2005/04/18 09:03:23  dvojtise
 small clarification in the procedure